Hikagejuunin/Loki/README.txt

 --OTHER SETTINGS
 "vt nt" - toggles if autosnap will wait to snap when tree is down

-This system is meant to evolve with your needs.
-Don’t be afraid to customize or expand—whether you're fine-tuning for 1v1 duels or leading coordinated group strikes, Loki 2.0 offers a flexible foundation.
+Don’t be afraid to reach out if you have any questions!

 🐍 Happy stabbing